Hasidic Judaism: Schools of thought

 Some Hasidic "courts", and not a few individual prominent masters, developed distinct philosophies with particular accentuation of various themes in the movement's general teachings.
-Several of these Hasidic schools had lasting influence over many dynasties, while others died with their proponents.
+Several Hasidic schools had lasting influence over many dynasties, while others died with their proponents.
 In the doctrinal sphere, the dynasties may be divided along many lines.
-Some are characterized by Rebbes who are predominantly Torah scholars and decisors, deriving their authority much like ordinary non-Hasidic rabbis do.
-Such "courts" place great emphasis on strict observance and study, and are among the most meticulous in the Orthodox world in practice.
-Prominent examples are the House of Sanz and its scions, such as Satmar, or Belz.
-Other sects, like Vizhnitz, espouse a charismatic-populist line, centered on the admiration of the masses for the Righteous, his effervescent style of prayer and conduct and his purported miracle-working capabilities.
-Fewer still retain a high proportion of the mystical-spiritualist themes of early Hasidism, and encourage members to study much kabbalistic literature and (carefully) engage in the field.
-The various Ziditchover dynasties mostly adhere to this philosophy.
+Some are characterized by Rebbes who are predominantly Torah scholars and poskim "deciders", deriving their authority much like ordinary non-Hasidic rabbis do.
+Such "courts" emphasize strict observance and study, and are among the most meticulous in the Orthodox world in practice.
+Prominent examples are the House of Sanz and its scions, such as Satmar and Belz.
+Other sects, like Vizhnitz, espouse a charismatic-populist line centered on the admiration of the masses for the tzaddik, his effervescent style of prayer and conduct and his purported miracle-working capabilities.
+Fewer still retain a high proportion of the mystical-spiritualist themes of early Hasidism, encouraging members to study much kabbalistic literature and (carefully) engage in the field.
+The various Ziditchover dynasties mainly adhere to this philosophy.
 Others still focus on contemplation and achieving inner perfection.
-No dynasty is wholly devoted to a single approach of the above, and all offer some combination with differing emphasis on each of those.
+No dynasty is wholly devoted to a single approach to the above; all offer some combination with differing emphasis on each.

-In 1812, a schism occurred between the Seer of Lublin and his prime disciple, the Holy Jew of Przysucha, due to both personal and doctrinal disagreements.
-The Seer adopted a populist approach, centered on the Righteous' theurgical functions to draw the masses.
-He was famous for his lavish, enthusiastic conduct during prayer and worship, and extremely charismatic demeanour.
-He stressed that as Tzaddiq, his mission was to influence the common folk by absorbing Divine Light and satisfying their material needs, thus converting them to his cause and elating them.
-The Holy Jew pursued a more introspective course, maintaining that the Rebbe's duty was to serve as a spiritual mentor for a more elitist group, helping them to achieve a senseless state of contemplation, aiming to restore man to his oneness with God which Adam supposedly lost when he ate the fruit of the Lignum Scientiae.
-The Holy Jew and his successors did neither repudiate miracle working, nor did they eschew dramatic conduct; but they were much more restrained in general.
-The Przysucha School became dominant in Central Poland, while populist Hasidism resembling the Lublin ethos often prevailed in Galicia.
+In 1812, a schism occurred between the Yaakov Yitzchak of Lublin, "the Seer", and his prime disciple, Yaakov Yitzchak of Peshischa, the "Holy Jew", due to both personal and doctrinal disagreements.
+The Seer adopted a populist approach, centered on the tzaddik's theurgical functions to draw the masses.
+He was famous for his lavish, enthusiastic conduct during prayer and worship, and highly charismatic demeanour.
+He stressed that as tzaddik, his mission was to influence the common folk by absorbing the Divine Light and satisfying their material needs, thus converting them to his cause and elating them.
+The Holy Jew pursued a more introspective course, maintaining that the Rebbe's duty was to serve as a spiritual mentor for a more elitist group, helping them to achieve a senseless state of contemplation, aiming to restore man to his oneness with God which Adam supposedly lost when he ate the fruit of the tree of the knowledge of good and evil.
+The Holy Jew and his successors did neither repudiate miracleworking nor eschew dramatic conduct, but they were much more restrained.
+The Przysucha School became dominant in Congress Poland, while populist Hasidism resembling the Lublin ethos often prevailed in Kingdom of Galicia and Lodomeria.
 One extreme and renowned philosopher who emerged from the Przysucha School was Menachem Mendel of Kotzk.
-Adopting an elitist, hard-line attitude, he openly denounced the folky nature of other Tzaddiqim, and rejected financial support.
-Gathering a small group of devout scholars who sought to attain spiritual perfection, whom he often berated and mocked, he always stressed the importance of both somberness and totality, stating it was better to be fully wicked than only somewhat good.
+Adopting an elitist, hard-line attitude, he openly denounced the folksy nature of other tzaddikim and rejected financial support.
+Gathering a small group of devout scholars who sought spiritual perfection, whom he often berated and mocked, he always stressed the importance of somberness and totality, stating it was better to be fully wicked than only somewhat good.